frenchie43972/vanilla-yahtzee/README.md

 el.addEventListener('click', function() { ... }) - The start of the event listener

 if (!this.classList.contains('score-set')) { - The statement inside the event listener uses 'this' referring to the element clicked.
 It will check if the element has the class 'score-set', if not the user can set the score.
+This prevents double scoring the same value.

 const scoreType = this.getAttribute('id').replace('-score', '') - This variable will get the is of a clicked element and removes the -score part (i.e., ones-score becomes one) and determines what score category the user selects